-- Starwood Preferred Guest American Express: If you don't have the Platinum AmEx, this card can help you get status and perks faster at Starwood.
-The downside is that the sign up bonus is only 25,000 points.
+- Marriott Bonvoy Brilliant American Express Card: If you don't have the Platinum AmEx, this card can help you get status and perks faster at Marriott.

 - Venture from Capital One: The Venture card is a popular starter card.
-Like the Barclay card above, redemption is easy but of low value.
+Capital One makes redeeming points easy, but the value is lower than other programs.

 For a constantly updated list of the best cards, check out The Points Guy's Best Cards page.